learn-co-students/dc-web-071618/48-redux-thunk/README.md

 ## Challenge: Thunk Actions

-1. Dispatch an action from the `increaseVotes` thunk action to update the painting once the fetch resolves.
+0. Fix the paintingForm and paintingDetail components so they don't break on refresh X 1.
+Dispatch an action from the `increaseVotes` thunk action to update the painting once the fetch resolves.
 You may need to update the reducer.
 2. Add a thunk action to update the painting's title and artist info on the server.
 3. After the promise resolves, update the painting in the store.
 4. Update your thunks - `increaseVotes` and `updatePainting` to use the same helper function once the promise resolves.

 ## BONUS Challenge: PaintingContainer Refactor